thelabnyc/wagtail-spa-integration/README.md

 ## Features

 - Wagtail Redirect API
-- Preview button support (requires saving draft, unlike typical Wagtail)
+- Preview button support thanks to wagtail-headless-preview
 - Get page detail view by html_path (faster than find_view's redirect and more compatible with non-browser platforms)
 - Exclude pages by explicit site and/or page type
 - Supports multiple wagtail sites